-You have to keep track of its diet, health, and everything in between.
+You have to keep track of the piggy’s diet, health, and everything in between.

 If you want to enjoy your time with your pet, you should use other alternatives rather than swimming.

 However, if you want to teach your guinea pig to swim, you should know that most guinea pigs don’t like water.

-If they are placed in large amounts of water, it can enter their ears, nose, or through their mouth.
+If guinea pigs are in large amounts of water, the water can enter their ears, nose, or through their mouth.

-You don’t have to make them work out so hard as they are not made out for it.
+You don’t have to make guinea pigs work out so hard as they are not made out for it.